chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 ## Further Reading

 In this guide, you learned how to use the `wolfictl` tool to interact with Chainguard’s Security Advisories feed.
-You used `wolfictl` to explore existing advisories, and also created and updated your new security advisory.
+You used `wolfictl` to explore existing advisories, and also created and updated a new security advisory.
 The steps shown in this guide allowed you to make local changes to your advisory feed.
 If you wish to contribute to the open-source Wolfi OS advisory feed, please read through our [How To Patch CVEs]( https://github.com/wolfi-dev/os/blob/main/HOW_TO_PATCH_CVES.md) guide and our [How Chainguard Issues Security Advisories](/chainguard/chainguard-images/working-with-images/security-advisories/how-chainguard-issues/) article first.

 Be sure to routinely check [our Security Advisories page](https://images.chainguard.dev/security/) when your scanners pick up new CVEs in your images.
 If you want to learn more about how you can interpret a security advisory and what its status means for your security, read our [article on using advisories](/chainguard/chainguard-images/working-with-images/security-advisories/how-to-use/).